 PhD Zoology (1992-1995) University of Aberdeen

-MSc Fisheries Biology & Management (1991-1992) Univ Wales Bangor
+MSc Fisheries Biology & Management (1991-1992) University of Wales, Bangor

-BSc (Hons) Marine Biology & Oceanography (1988-1991) Univ Wales Bangor
+BSc (Hons) Marine Biology & Oceanography (1988-1991) University of Wales, Bangor

-Director, Marine Resource Management, Univ of Aberdeen, 1999-2004
+Director, Marine Resource Management, University of Aberdeen, 1999-2004

-Director, Aquaculture & Manager of Finfish Hatchery, Aberdeen, 1996-1999
+Director, Aquaculture & Manager of Finfish Hatchery, University of Aberdeen/SAC, 1996-1999

 Scientific Adviser for elasmobranchs in TV documentary, ‘Ocean Forest’ 1996